 4. Spoon the (now garlic-flavored) olive oil over the insides of both halves of the toasted bagel and set them open faced on the plate.
 Be sure to miss the garlic pieces, you don’t want those, just the oil.

 5. Top the bagel halves with fresh spinach and sliced tomato.
-(Two slices of tomato per bagel half.
+(Three slices of tomato per bagel half.
 Not that I don’t trust you to do the math, but I’m used to explaining directions to third graders!)
 Spoon the warm eggs over the top of tomato, spinach stack and voila!

 Notes – This is a recipe for one so you’ll have to double for two and add for each additional person.
 You can always add more eggs if you aren’t satisfied with two per bagel.
 Also, don’t skip the apple-cider vinegar.
 It’s weird, I know, but it’s good!